thirupathi191205-glitch/sign-language-translator/README.md

-# sign-language-translator
-the project is about sign language translator using deep learning with datasets

 # Sign Language Translator — Deep Learning

 > **Project:** Real-time sign language translator that recognizes hand signs (alphabet/words/phrases) using deep learning and optionally converts recognized signs to speech.